danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 When working with a very large dataset, opening it in Excel may slow down your computer.
 In fact, it may be altogether impossible.

 For these situations, XLKitLearn allows you to read data directly from a source file, without having to open it in Excel.
 After clicking on "Click to select", simply type the name of the file directly into the dialogue box.
-Click [here](Select_Large_Data.gif) for a demo.
+Click <a id="large-data" class="hover-link" href="javascript:;" title="">here</a> for a demo.
 The first row of the file should contain the column names (the same column name rules apply).

 XLKit learn can read .csv files as well as .xlsx files; make sure to include the file extension (.csv or .xslx) when you specify the file name.